Digital-Grinnell/dlad-blog/content/posts/029-PDF-Ingest-in-Digital.Grinnell.md

   - then I chose\* `In This File`.
   - After a few minutes I had a new PDF with OCR'd and searchable text.
   - I saved that new PDF on my workstation,
-  - went back into the `Manage` tab and clicked `replace` in the `OBJ` datastream line,
+  - went back into the `Manage` tab in my browser,
+  - clicked `replace` in the `OBJ` datastream line,
-  - then uploaded the new file to _Digital.Grinnell_.
+  - then uploaded the new PDF file to _Digital.Grinnell_.

 Once the upload was complete the system automatically generated new derivatives for the object which now has a valid FULL_TEXT datastream, so this should make the content searchable and discoverable.